Kingsoman/Kingsoman/README.md

 - Revenue Optimization
 - Renewable Energy Analytics
 - Business Intelligence
+- Debugging and profiling
+- Flutter and Dart programming language
+- HTML and Javascript programming language
 ## 📚 Publications
 - Author of research article on the global impact of renewable energy and data analytics
+- Author of research article on the future of enterprise software development growth challenges and opportunities
+- Author of research article on the adverse effects of climate change, solutions and strategies

+## 🏆 **Award**
-- 🏆Goherts Award Winner -University of Hertfordshire (2021) in recognition for employmentability, enterprise skills & commitment to social responsibility
+- Goherts Award Winner -University of Hertfordshire (2021) in recognition for employmentability, enterprise skills & commitment to social responsibility

 ## 🎓 Certifications
 - Certified Data Analytics Professional
 ## 🤝 Open to Collaborate On